zhupailiangx/BuildHashTable_Sample/README.md

 ## Summary
-This sample compares the performance impact of sycl::queue q_ and q_ = dpct::get_default_queue() on the establishment of a hash table.
+$~~~~$This sample compares the performance impact of sycl::queue q_ and q_ = dpct::get_default_queue() on the establishment of a hash table.
 The former needs to return the default device first, and then create a queue, and the latter directly returns the default queue of the current device.
 The results show that both methods of Linux can improve performance, while Windows can only improve performance when **q_ = dpct::get_default_queue()**.
 Therefore, we need to modify the initialization method of q_ given in line 99 of the **fixed_radius_index.h** file to **sycl: :queue q_ = dpct::get_default_queue()**, so that Normals_Estimation has similar performance on Windows and Linux.